cketti/jmap-library/README.md

 # Java JMAP library

-A library to synchronize data between a JMAP server and a JMAP client.
+A library to synchronize data between a client and a server using the JSON Meta Application Protocol.
 The current focus is on acting as a client library to retrieve emails from a server however it is easily extensible to also synchronize contacts and calendars.
 It might even be extented to act as a server library.

 The library is written in Java 7 to provide full compatibilty with Android.
 It uses [GSON](https://github.com/google/gson) for JSON serialization and deserialization and makes heavy use of [Guava](https://github.com/google/guava) including its Futures.